pmean/build-website/text/06/ParametricTestForRatio.md

 The concern that a picky reviewer will raise is that a ratio of two variables is not likely to be normally distributed, and will probably be highly skewed.
-There\'s no empirical evidence that I know of that ratios are likely to follow any distributional pattern.
+There's no empirical evidence that I know of that ratios are likely to follow any distributional pattern.

 What we do know is that if your numerator is normal and your denominator